Otunba9ice/Movie-sql-Queries/README.md

 # Movie-sql-Queries
-This are queries for a movie company
+These are queries for a movie company